LogiqApps-AS/logiq/README.md

 [![AI Dev Days Hackathon](https://img.shields.io/badge/AI_Dev_Days-Hackathon-blue)](https://aka.ms/aidevdayshackathon)

 LogIQ is an AI-powered people and team intelligence platform built for the [AI Dev Days Hackathon](https://github.com/Azure/AI-Dev-Days-Hackathon).
-It helps team leads and people partners understand team health, wellbeing risk, skills gaps, and delivery load, and it helps individual contributors prepare for 1:1s and growth conversations.
+It helps team leads and people partners understand team health, wellbeing risk, skills gaps, and delivery load and it helps individual contributors prepare for 1:1s and growth conversations.
 The system uses a multi-agent pipeline backed by MCP (Model Context Protocol) tools, Azure OpenAI (chat and embedding models), and Azure AI Search for RAG.

 ---